Oobius agrili

 Behavior

-Females actively search ash tree bark for concealed EAB and use an to eggs within them.
+Females actively search ash tree bark for concealed EAB and use an ovipositor to deposit eggs within them.
 Disperses at least 45 meters from release points based on sentinel egg studies.
 Shows strong preference for EAB eggs on ash compared to eggs of other Agrilus on their respective hosts. rates increase with longer exposure time (120-hour deployments yield higher parasitism than 48-hour).
-No significant preference detected between green ash and fringe trees for sentinel egg parasitism in field studies.
+No significant preference detected between green ash and white fringe trees for sentinel egg parasitism in field studies.

 Ecological Role

 agent; functions as a -dependent mortality factor for emerald ash borer .
-Intended to suppress EAB populations below damaging levels in North forests and urban areas.
+Intended to suppress EAB populations below damaging levels in North American forests and urban areas.
 Part of program alongside larval Tetrastichus planipennisi and Spathius agrili.

 Human Relevance

 Released as a agent to mitigate economic and ecological damage from emerald ash borer, which has killed tens of millions of ash trees in North America.
 Over 2.5 million individuals released; over 56,000 released in Maryland alone between 2009–2015.
-Subject to extensive to assess establishment, spread, and efficacy.
-Mass-rearing protocols developed for continuous production, with methods established for (up to 30 days at low temperature with high humidity) and diapaused progeny (up to 270 days with moderate decline after 120 days).
+Subject to extensive monitoring to assess establishment, spread, and efficacy.
+Mass-rearing protocols developed for continuous production, with storage methods established for (up to 30 days at low temperature with high humidity) and diapaused progeny (up to 270 days with moderate decline after 120 days).

 Similar Taxa